dlab-berkeley/Bash-Git/quickref.md

 **Pull:** synchronize your local repository with changes in the central upstream repo (even though it is cloned from the origin) ... (and pushed to the fork!)

-**Origin:** The URL of the upstream repopsitory

-**Upstream:** the maintainer's repository; once cloned, the origin becomes wherever it was cloned from
+> NOTE: The **Origin** is the URL of the upstream repopsitory, but the **Upstream** is the maintainer's repository; once cloned, the origin becomes wherever it was cloned from.

 **Stage:** Designate altered files to be included in the next commit.